GoogleCloudPlatform/pgadapter/samples/foreign-data-wrapper/README.md

       -- has been started with the command line argument that requires clients to authenticate.
       CREATE USER MAPPING IF NOT EXISTS FOR postgres SERVER pgadapter_read_only OPTIONS (user 'postgres', password_required 'false');" \
-  -c "-- Create a foreign table for a table in Cloud Spanner.
+  -c "-- Create a schema that we will use for the Cloud Spanner tables.
-      -- Note that the IMPORT FOREIGN SCHEMA command does not work with Cloud Spanner.
+      -- This makes it easier to just drop and re-create and re-import the schema if -- the schema in Cloud Spanner has changed.
-      CREATE FOREIGN TABLE IF NOT EXISTS concerts (id bigint, name varchar, start_time timestamptz, end_time timestamptz) server pgadapter_read_only
+      CREATE SCHEMA IF NOT EXISTS spanner;" \
-          options (table_name 'concerts');" \
+  -c "-- Switch to the spanner schema.
+      SET search_path TO spanner;" \
+  -c "-- Import the schema from Cloud Spanner.
+      IMPORT FOREIGN SCHEMA public from server pgadapter_read_only into spanner;" \
   -c "-- Create a user-defined function in PostgreSQL.
       CREATE FUNCTION timestamp_diff_minutes(earlier timestamptz, later timestamptz) RETURNS integer AS \$\$ SELECT (extract(epoch from later) - extract(epoch from earlier)) / 60;